arshappleid/Cloud_Gov/app_authentication/active_directory_config.md

 2. Create user accounts and groups within Active Directory.

+See [Active Directory Setup](https://github.com/arshappleid/azure-ad-sql-server) for more information.

 #### 2. Configure your web application:

 1. In your web application, open the web.config file.
 Add the necessary settings for Active Directory authentication, such as the connection string and authentication mode.

 2. Specify the Active Directory domain details, such as the domain name, LDAP path, and domain controller.